Temperature-dependent photoluminescence dynamics of CsPbBr$_3$ and CsPb(Cl,Br)$_3$ perovskite nanocrystals in a glass matrix: Modeling

-In the following, these considerations are cast in a more quantitative form.
+Now, let us cast these considerations in a more quantitative form.
 Assume that the NCs are spherical and the number of traps $n$ in an arbitrary NC is described by a Poissonian distribution with mean value of $\pi D^2 \sigma$:

 Let the rate of charge-carrier capture by a single trap be $\gamma_\text{tr}\exp(-E_\text{tr}/k_\text{B}T)$ and the trap barrier energies be distributed according to the Gaussian function with mean $\bar E_\text{tr}$ and variance $\Gamma_\text{tr}^2$: